singh-anshu-rajdev/Blog-Application/README.md

          spring.datasource.username = YOUR_DATABASE_USERNAME
          spring.datasource.password = YOUR_DATABASE_PASSWORD

-    #### Make sure the connection established Succesfully. you can check the output on postman
+    #### Make sure the connection established Succesfully. you can check the output on postman.
     #### If the project run Sucessfully You can check all the Endpoints and Schema of project on [Swagger](http://localhost:8080/swagger-ui/index.html#/)

     `Necessary Instructions`